dchandak99/Restaurant-Management/README.md

 # Restaurant Management System

-This project was done as part of the Database Systems Lab (CS387) in our third year.
+This project was done as part of the Database Systems Lab (CS387) in our third year of our undergrad.

 ## Highlights
 - Created a GUI website application for a Restaurant Management System with cookie based login authentication